tkcrown/sparse_model_slides/index.Rmd

 ## Summary of Subset Selection Methods

-### Advantages
+### Advantages w.r.t Least Squares

 - More interpretable result
 - More compact model

 ### Disadvantages

-- It is a discrete process, and thus has high variance and sensitivity to the change in dataset.
+- It is a discrete process, and thus has high variance and sensitivity to changes in the dataset
     - If the dataset changes a little, the feature selection result may be very different
-- Thus may not be able to lower prediction error
+- Thus may not  lower prediction error as much

 ---

-## Part 4: Shrinkage Method
+## Part 4: Shrinkage Methods

 1. Introduction to Dimension Reduction
 2. Linear Regression and Least Squares (Review)
 3. Subset Selection
-4. <b>Shrinkage Method</b>
+4. <b>Shrinkage Methods</b>
     - <b>Ridge Regression</b>
         - <b>Formulations and closed form solution</b>
         - <b>Singular value decomposition</b>